HarhalisValeria/space-frontend/README.md

 # space-website
-Creating my first website with react.
+Creating my first website with React and TypeScript.